example42/psick/README.md

   - Alternative Vagrant environments for different test cases

-  - Useful as starting point or inspiration for a new Pupept project
+  - Useful as starting point or inspiration for a new Puppet 4 project

 Released under the terms of Apache2 licence.